 The Medi-Cal Medically Tailored Meals (MTM) Pilot Program is a medical nutrition intervention for Medi-Cal beneficiaries with a diagnosis of congestive heart failure.
 Aimed at reducing hospital and emergency department 30-day and 90-day readmissions, the Medi-Cal benefit includes complete nutrition of three meals per day, for 12 weeks and four Medical Nutrition Therapy sessions during the intervention, at no cost to the patient.

-Patients with congestive heart failure who are enrolled in this program will receive 12 weeks of medically tailored meals in addition to four Medical Nutrition Therapy sessions with a Registered Dietitian.
+Patients with congestive heart failure who were enrolled in this program received 12 weeks of medically tailored meals in addition to four Medical Nutrition Therapy sessions with a Registered Dietitian.

 If you have questions regarding the MTM Pilot Program, please contact Serena Ngo at [email protected] or 415-447-2462.